Lightning-AI/pytorch-lightning/docs/source/metrics.rst

             return self.correct.float() / self.total

 Metrics support backpropergation, if all computations involved in the metric calculation are differentiable.
-However, note that cashed buffer is detached from the computational graph and cannot be backpropergated.
-Not due this would mean storing the computational graph for each update call.
-Concreatly, this means that:
+However, note that the cashed state is detached from the computational graph and cannot be backpropergated.
+Not doing this would mean storing the computational graph for each update call, which can lead to out-of-memory errors.
+In practise this means that:

 .. code-block:: python
     metric = MyMetric()